Livanjoel/obsidian/TYPING/typing tips.md

-The typing mastery is based in the continuous repetition of typing for the creation of muscle memory
+The typing mastery is based in the continuous repetition for the creation of muscle memory